 - 1. A copy of the Construction Contract with the bid documents must be submitted to DPNR/DEP. - 2.
 DPNR/DEP will attend all contract negotiation meetings. - 3.
 No contract shall be awarded without the approval of DPNR/DEP. - 4.
 Once a bid is awarded, a pre-construction meeting is to take place before any construction is started.
 The Subrecipient, DPNR/DEP and the construction contractor are to be present at this meeting. - 5.
 Inspections must be performed by DPNR/DEP prior to any grant disbursements to the construction contractor.
 Inspections for the purpose of making grant payments must be scheduled by the Subrecipient.
 Documentation of materials procurement may be required at these inspections. - 6.
-Periodic inspections, in or out of schedule, may take place at the discretion of DPNR/DEP.
+Periodic inspections, in or out of schedule, may take place at the discretion of DPNR/DEP. - 7.
+DPNR/DEP may attend all or any construction progress meetings, at their discretion.
+The Subrecipient must keep DPNR/DEP apprised of when construction progress meetings are scheduled. - 8.
+DPNR/DEP will review, evaluate and recommend the approval of all change orders for capital improvement projects. - 9.
+DPNR/DEP will review all documents related to the contract closeout.
+The Operation and Maintenance (O & M) Manual is considered a closeout document and no project will be given final payment without the submittals of an O & M Manual.

-Virgin Islands Consolidated DW & CW
+USVI Capital Improvement Grant Program

-Capital Improvement Grant
+Bipartisan Infrastructure Law

-FY 2022 & FY2023 Intended Use Plan Draft
+Intended Use Plan FY 2023\Draft

 Page 17 of 17